 Students are advised to coordinate their coursework with foreign language study, focusing on a regional concentration (e.g., Africa, the Middle East, East or South Asia, Russia, Eastern and Central Europe, Western Europe, or Latin America).
 Majors are encouraged to include such courses as CPO 2002, INR 2002, ECO 2013 and 2023, GEA 1000, and WOH 1030 among the courses they take to fulfill the liberal studies requirements (if those courses are taken to fulfill the liberal studies requirements, however, they cannot also be counted toward the major requirements).

-Students majoring in international affairs are strongly encouraged to study abroad.
-Visit http://www.international.fsu.edu) or the Center for Global Engagement (https://cge.fsu.edu).
+Students majoring in international affairs are strongly encouraged to study abroad either through FSU International Programs (https://international.fsu.edu) or the Center for Global Engagement (https://cge.fsu.edu).
 Students are able to earn academic credit towards the international affairs major at a variety of international destinations.
 Students should consult with their academic advisor about any study abroad programs they wish to pursue.
-Coursework taken in overseas locations must be approved in advance for credit toward the major.
+Coursework taken abroad must be approved in advance for credit toward the major.

 The Program in International Affairs encourages students to take advantage of internships at the state, national, and international level.
-There are opportunities to work in the international arena through agencies and businesses in Florida's capital, the Washington Center Program in Washington, DC., and Florida State's International Programs in Valencia, Panama, and London.
+There are opportunities to work in the international arena through agencies and businesses in Florida’s capital, the Washington Center Program in Washington, DC., and Florida State’s International Programs in Valencia, Panama, and London.
 Most significantly, international affairs students can apply for one of the several prestigious internships in London, where we place our students in Parliament, the American Embassy, Amnesty International, NBC, the Associated Press, the British-American Chamber of Commerce, and other significant organizations, or in Panama where the United Nations has a regional office.
-Information and application materials are available on the International Studies Blackboard Organization site.
+Information and application materials are available on the International Studies Canvas site.
 Applications must be submitted and all internships must be approved the semester before the internship takes place.
 If approved, the student will be enrolled in INR 4941: Internship, which meets the university’s formative experience requirement (https://liberalstudies.fsu.edu).
 See the International Affairs program advisor in 211 Bellamy for further information.

 Honors in the Major

 When students pursue a second major, they may count six semester hours of coursework toward both of their majors.
-Courses that may apply toward a second major must be from the approved course list.
+Otherwise, all major requirements are listed above.

 Requirements for a Minor in International Affairs

-A minor consists of eighteen semester hours beyond the liberal studies requirements (or courses used to satisfy general education requirements for an A.A. degree) with grades of "C–" or better.
-Work must be taken in at least three participating departments, and all those courses must be from the approved list of courses below or terms lists provided by the program.
+A minor consists of eighteen semester hours beyond the liberal studies requirements (or courses used to satisfy general education requirements for an A.A. degree) with grades of “C–” or better.
+Work must be taken in at least three participating departments, and all of those courses must be from the approved list of courses below or terms lists provided by the program.
 Modern language courses numbered above 2999 may count toward the minor.
 Nine of the eighteen semester hours must be numbered above 2999.
-A maximum combined total of six semester hour in internship or directed individual study may apply to the minor.
+A maximum combined total of six semester hours in internship or directed individual study may apply to the minor.

 Note: In addition to the courses listed below, special topics courses may be approved by the program director in any particular term.
 These courses appear on the term course lists and are available in the program office in 211 Bellamy, the advising office in 106 Bellamy, and on the International Studies Canvas site.